A-Aguirre245/Portfolio/README.md

-This repository accumulates distinct projects and previous coding assignments.
+This repository accumulates distinct projects/coding assignments from previous classes.
 Within each folder, you will find a brief description of the purpose of each assignment.

 Key of Classes: